0800 043 0020

 • Freezes: Holding a pose.

-• Power moves: Acrobatic moves like windmills and headspins.
+• Power Moves: Acrobatic moves like windmills and headspins.

 • Popping: Creating sharp, staccato movements by contracting and relaxing muscles.